Whitepaper

 the formal construction write-up at

 /security, the plain-language threat model at/threat-model, the coordinated disclosure policy at/disclosure, and the reproducible-build manifest at/.well-known/integrity.json.
-An independent cryptographic audit is in scoping for Q3 2026.
+An independent cryptographic audit is on the roadmap.

 The remainder of this paper concerns Pillar 1, the cryptographic primitive, in detail sufficient for independent implementation and review.
 Operational and trust-posture material is referenced where relevant and lives in full on the product surfaces above.